housleyjk/aiopyramid/docs/tutorial/one.rst

 .. note::

-    When using ``Aiopyramid`` view mappers, it is actually not necessary to explicitly decorate :term:`view callables <view callabe>` with :func:`asyncio.coroutine` as in the examples because the mapper will wrap views that appear to be :term:`coroutines <coroutine>` for you.
-It is still good practice to explicitly wrap your views because it facilitates using them in places where a view mapper may not be active, but if you are annoyed by the repetition, then you can skip writing
+    When using ``Aiopyramid`` view mappers, it is actually not necessary to explicitly decorate :term:`view callables <view callable>` with :func:`asyncio.coroutine` as in the examples because the mapper will wrap views that appear to be :term:`coroutines <coroutine>` for you.
+It is still good practice to explicitly wrap your views because it facilitates using them in places where a view mapper may not be active, but if you are annoyed by the repetition, then you can skip writing ``@asyncio.coroutine`` before every view as long as you remember what is a :term:`coroutine`.

-    @asyncio.coroutine

-    before every view as long as you remember what is a :term:`coroutine`.

 Making Sure it Works
 ....................